Rflopz/react-training/p04-mui-quotes/README.md

 > ## As a user if I click on the next icon, it should bring another random quote and the time should restart
 > AC
 > * timer should restart to beginning.
-> * it timer is paused it should start counting down to 0 again
+> * if timer is paused it should start counting down to 0 again
 > * the heart icon should be the default outlined icon